06/05/2024

 A menstrual migraine occurs around the same time of a woman’s period.
 Changes in estrogen levels during a menstrual cycle most likely cause this type of migraine.
 Someone with menstrual migraine may be able to prevent it with proper medication because they are predicable given they might occur every month during a women’s reproductive years.

-How to make migraine go away
+How to make a migraine go away

 A headache specialist can accurately diagnose migraine and provide effective management options for the specific type.
 A headache specialist can help you:

-• Understand the type of migraine
+- Understand the type of migraine

-• Identify and avoid triggers
+- Identify and avoid triggers

-• Develop a prevention and treatment plan that may include medications or other therapies such as injections, dietary supplements called nutraceuticals, and wearable devices called electroceuticals.
+- Develop a prevention and treatment plan that may include medications or other therapies such as injections, dietary supplements called nutraceuticals, and wearable devices called electroceuticals.

-The bottom line: Knowing the type of migraine can help you manage and treat it as best as possible.
+The bottom line: Knowing the type of migraine you have can help you manage and treat it as best as possible.
 A headache specialist can help determine the type of migraine and develop a prevention and treatment plan that is right for you.

 Learn more about headache and migraine care at the Nuvance Health Neuroscience Institute.